Heba-Alkashef/Tic-Tac-Toe-Game/README.md

 Upon running the game, you will be prompted to choose your symbol (X or O) and take turns by entering grid positions (1-9).

-## 📁 Project Structure
+## 📁 Tic-Tac-Toe-Game

-Tic_Tac_Toe/
-├── main.dart        # Source code of the game
+lib/main.dart    # Source code of the game
-└── README.md        # Instructions and game info
+README.md        # Instructions and game info

 ## 👤 Author